This vegetarian Grilled Portabella Reuben Sandwich is super tasty. You won’t even miss the corned beef.

-But what if you are vegetarian or you ate all your corned beef?
-This Portabella Reuben Sandwich is such a good sandwich—even if you aren’t a vegetarian.
+It’s so good—even if you aren’t a vegetarian.
 If you like the high-fat, corned beef version, I think you will love this lower fat alternative.
 I my opinion, it is to-die-for.
-And I made mine gluten free with Udi’s Gluten Free Rye Style Bread.
+And I made mine gluten free with Udi’s Gluten Free Rye Style Bread (affiliate link).
 Great bread!

-The original Portabella Reuben Sandwich recipe is from the Moosewood Restaurant New Classics cookbook.
-We made this sandwich multiple times, and although we liked it a lot the way the Moosewood cookbook suggests (baked, not grilled), we like it much better grilled with a little butter spread on the outside of the bread and then grilled on our Cuisinart Griddler.
+The original Portabella Reuben Sandwich recipe is from the Moosewood Restaurant New Classics (affiliate link) cookbook.
+It’s terrific.
+Although we like it a lot the way the Moosewood cookbook suggests (baked, not grilled), we like it much better grilled with a little butter spread on the outside of the bread and then grilled on our Cuisinart Griddler (affiliate link).
 It is so much more flavorful that way.
 But it does add calories and fat.

 Here’s How You Do It

 Someday, I will get my act together and photograph every step.
-Here are the basic steps (really, it’s not hard to make; you just layer it)…
+Here are the basic steps (really, it’s not hard to make once you get everything together; you just layer it)…

 Get your ingredients together.